BMW Drift Car Guide: Best Models, Mods & Setup Tips

 Red BMW drift car on track with hood open, showcasing modified engine.
 Racing decals on windshield, Fast Car logo.

-E92 and Modern Variants
+E92 and modern variants

 The E92 generation brought more sophisticated technology while maintaining the drift-friendly characteristics BMW is known for.
 With more power from both six-cylinder and V8 options, these models offer greater potential for experienced drifters.